 Senior Lecturer of Economics

-Rachel Friedberg joined Brown University and the PSTC in 1992 as Assistant Professor of Economics.
+Rachel Friedberg joined the PSTC as an assistant professor after earning her Ph.D. in Economics at MIT.
 Her research centers on the economic outcomes of immigrants in the United States and Israel, and on immigration's impact on the labor market of the receiving country.
-She has testified before the U.S. House Judiciary Committee and participated in Israeli Knesset Committee deliberations on immigration reform.
+She has testified before the U.S. House Judiciary Committee and participated in Israeli Knesset Committee deliberations on immigration policy and reform.
 A Faculty Affiliate of the Program in Judaic Studies, she is currently studying the demographics and economics of the American Jewish community.

 "Recent Trends in the Earnings of New Immigrants to the United States," (joint with G. Borjas) National Bureau of Economic Research Working Paper 15406, October 2009.